 As composition, curation, and history, my work explores the concept of music as rhetorical oration through the lenses of impossible originality and unattainable authenticity .
 I have worked with ensembles including Stile Nu, the Nieuw Ensemble, wild Up, Ensemble Linea and Ugly Pug, and have participated in festivals including the Los Angeles Philharmonic Orchestra’s National Composers Intensive, Make Music Chicago and the Tampering Festival.
 In 2018 I presented debut concerts of my new baroque orchestra Stile Nu in Amsterdam, a world premiere with the symphony orchestra of the Conservatorium van Amsterdam in Amsterdam and Utrecht, and a revival of my composition for public pianos in two Chicago parks as part of Make Music Chicago.

-I have participated in masterclasses with Esa-Pekka Salonen and Christopher Theofanidis and have had lessons with Ted Hearne, Aaron Jay Kernis, Mario Garuti, Dmitri Tymoczko and Anna þorvaldsdóttir.
-In autumn 2014, I spent a semester studying visual cultures and composition with Patricia Alessandrini at Goldsmiths College, University of London, and in summer 2015 I returned to the U.K. to conduct historical musicology research at the British Library and the London Metropolitan Archives regarding the Jew's harp in early modern England.
+I received my Master's degree in composition from the Conservatorium van Amsterdam in 2018, where I studied with Richard Ayres, Willem Jeths and Wim Henderickx.
+In 2016 I received a Bachelor of Music in composition and interdisciplinary arts from Northwestern University under the guidance of Jay Alan Yim and Hans Thomalla.
+In 2014 I spent a semester studying visual cultures and composition with Patricia Alessandrini at Goldsmiths College, University of London, and in 2015 I returned to the U.K. to conduct historical musicology research at the British Library, National Archives, Kew, and London Metropolitan Archives.